Quick Scheduling with a Pediatric Orthopedic Specialist

 Care Designed for Your Child

 You have several treatment options for LLD and knock knees, depending on the amount of correction needed.
-Doctors with the Limb Lengthening Program at Arnold Palmer Hospital will narrow down the right method of correction for you and your child.
+Doctors with the Limb Lengthening Program at Orlando Health Arnold Palmer Hospital for Children will narrow down the right method of correction for you and your child.
 Options include:

 - Guided growth: Orthopedic surgeons slow the growth of the longer leg so that the shorter leg has time to “catch up.”
 This can also be used to correct knock knees, slowing down the growth of a specific side of the leg that is causing angular growth.
 Guided growth offers a quick recovery time after surgery.